ashmistalin/JAVA_FULL_STACK./README.md

-# Write a Java program to compare two numbers.
+# 2)Write a Java program to compare two numbers.

 ## Program:
 ```